 - Accommodates phone sizes with or without a case from 100g – 250g in weight and 58mm to 85mm.

-- Lightweight and folding design enable easy storage and transportation
+- Lightweight and folding design enables easy storage and transportation

 - Accompanying iOS & Android APP allows for precise balance and tuning